LuoYu-uwu/tp/docs/UserGuide.md

 Format: `addmulti`

+* The grocery name cannot be empty.
+* Duplicate groceries will not be added.
 * After executing `addmulti`, GiT will prompt for various details.
   1. Number of groceries to add
   2. Additional details to include